99002690/Geometry/README.md

 # Geometry
-calculate of perimeter and area of shapes
+calculate of perimeter and area of shapes and solids